Chinese Taipei Figure Skating Championships

 The Chinese Taipei Figure Skating Championships are held annually to determine the national champions of Taiwan, which uses the name Chinese Taipei when participating in international sporting events.
-Skaters compete in men's singles, women's singles, and pair skating, although not every discipline is held every year due to a lack of participants.
+Skaters compete in men's singles, women's singles, and pair skating, although every discipline may not necessarily be held every year due to a lack of participants.
 The event is organized by the Chinese Taipei Skating Union, the sport's national governing body.